TechnologyClassroom/dice-mechanic-datapacks/README.md

 This is an example of a plot from a csv:
 ![Screenshot](https://github.com/TechnologyClassroom/dice-mechanic-datapacks/blob/master/20171030125109.csv.png?raw=true "Plot of 20171030125109.csv")

-Each data pack includes:
+Each datapack includes:
 * Individual csv files are a simulation of an entire game.  csv files are named with a timestamp of when they were created.
 * Plotted graph in png file.
-* dicemechanicsim.py pyhon script with the same settings as the data
+* dicemechanicsim.py pyhon script with the same settings as the data.

 What is a CSV file?
 CSV stands for comma separated values.
 It is a very simple spreadsheet with each row being a new line and each column separated by commas.